MichalKarbownik/falcon-docs/docs/falcon-server/customizing-extension-api.md

 Your own extension and API can be delivered into the final project in 2 ways:

-1. as `npm` modules that will be installed with `npm` or `yarn` from npm registry
+1. as `npm` modules that will be installed with `npm` or `yarn` from npm registry.
 In this case, you keep the extension and API in separate repositories and publish those into npm registry.
 This is recommended when you want to reuse those between multiple projects.
 2. as local modules that will be placed along the source code of your final project

 In this case, you keep the code in the project's repository.
 This is recommended when you need to do some changes only for a particular project.

 For either option you have to provide proper paths to the extension and API modules in config files for Falcon Server (by default placed in `server/config/default.json`)

 Let's assume you'll call your extension `falcon-custom-shop` and your API `falcon-custom-magento-api`.
 For those two you'll have to modify the config file to contain the following code (notice the difference between "package" values for both versions):

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Using npm registry for your modules-->